jaimetur/PhotoMigrator/README.md

 >## <span style="color:green">Automated Migration Feature</span>
 >From version 3.0.0 onwards, the script supports a new Extra Mode called -AUTO, --AUTOMATED-MIGRATION Mode.
 >
->If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
+>If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
 >The script will do a FULLY-AUTOMATED job which has two steps:
->  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the Config.ini file), or process the \<SOURCE> folder in case that you specify a path.
+>  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the CONFIG.ini file), or process the \<SOURCE> folder in case that you specify a path.
 >    - In this step, the output will be a \<OUTPUT_FOLDER> containing two subfolders:
 >      - 'Albums': Contains all the assets associated to some Album(s) within your \<SOURCE> Cloud Service
 >      - 'No-Albums': Contains all the assets with no Album(s) assciated within your \<SOURCE> Cloud Service
->  - Second, the script will connect to yourto \<TARGET> Cloud Service (if you have configured properly the Config.ini file) and will
+>  - Second, the script will connect to yourto \<TARGET> Cloud Service (if you have configured properly the CONFIG.ini file) and will
 >    upload all the assets processed in previous step, creating a new Album per each Album found in your \<SOURCE> Cloud Service (or \<SOURCE> folder if you specifyy a path),
 >    and will associate all the assets included in each Album in the same way that you had on your \<SOURCE> Cloud Service.